15 Quiet Patios Because This Is All A Bit MuchThe world has fully reopened, but maybe you’re taking things a bit slower.

 LA is fully open and down to party, and you’ll be the first to admit how exciting it all feels.
 That said, maybe you’re also needing a bit of a breather.
-After all, you just spent a year in relative solitude, the idea of hanging out on crowded patios and chatting with people you haven’t seen since 2019 is borderline social whiplash, and you’re perhaps not ready to commit to it full time yet.
+After all, you spent the last few years in relative solitude, the idea of hanging out on crowded patios and chatting with people you haven’t seen since 2019 is borderline social whiplash, and you’re perhaps not ready to commit to it full time yet.

-Mazal is an excellent Israeli restaurant in Lincoln Heights with a long side patio that feels like you’re eating dinner with friends on a side street in Tel Aviv.
-There certainly will be other people there, but even when it’s full (which is often), the whole space has a calm serenity to it that’ll make you instantly relaxed and ready for another bottle of wine and some more babaganoush.
+Mazal is an excellent Israeli restaurant in Lincoln Heights with a long side patio that feels like you’re eating dinner on a friend's back patio.
+There certainly will be other people there, but even when it’s full (which is often), the whole space has a calm serenity to it that’ll make you relaxed and ready for another bottle of wine and some more babaganoush.

 Azay is a half-French, half-Japanese restaurant in Little Tokyo where you’ll find simple dishes like sweet-and-savory Nagoya hitsumabushi and the only Japanese breakfast being served in LA proper.
 It’s an understated rendition - nothing but a tray of broiled eel, tamago, tofu, miso soup, a side of rice, plus a few pickles.
 That said, sitting on their serene front patio while going to town on the perfectly tender fish and sweet tamago is our ideal way to start a day.